-The consumer confidence indicator in Slovenia edged down to -5 in July 2019 from -4 in the previous month, due to more pessimistic consumer expectations about savings (-14 from -10 in June) and about household finances (-3 from 0).
-On the other hand, consumers’ expectations about the country’s economy (-3 from -5) and about the number of unemployed increased (1 from 2).
-Consumer Confidence in Slovenia averaged -18.67 Index Points from 1996 until 2019, reaching an all time high of 2 Index Points in January of 2018 and a record low of -45 Index Points in September of 2012.
+The consumer confidence indicator in Slovenia went up to -14 in December of 2019 from a three-year low of -15 in the previous month.
+Consumers’ expectations about the country’s economy (-19 from -22 in November) and about the number of unemployed (18 from 19) improved while their expectations about their financial situation (-5) and major purchases (-24) remained unchanged.
+On the other hand, prospects about savings (-15 from -13) and inflation (39 from 34) deteriorated.
+Consumer Confidence in Slovenia averaged -18.55 points from 1996 until 2019, reaching an all time high of 2 points in January of 2018 and a record low of -45 points in September of 2012.

-Consumer Confidence in Slovenia is expected to be -10.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Consumer Confidence in Slovenia is expected to be -12.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Slovenia to stand at -16.00 in 12 months time.
-In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 Index Points in 2020, according to our econometric models.
+In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 points in 2020, according to our econometric models.